 Our mission is to showcase the means for all countries to achieve self-reliance, and independence, with the use of advanced technologies, and materials, available today.

-This project is geared to establish gourmet food production capacity in Spokane, WA, and later in the area of Santa Fe, NM, in order to show the availability of high density food growing systems that reduce water used, while increasing food produced, in urban and rural settings.
-These high density growing systems will produce high quality, gourmet, organically grown food for Northwest, and Southwest restaurants, caterers, and cooks at home, along with gourmet clientele globally.
+This project is geared to establish gourmet food production capacity in Spokane, WA, and later in the area of Hilo, HI, in order to show the availability of high density food growing systems that reduce water used, while increasing food produced, in urban and rural settings.
+These high density growing systems will produce high quality, gourmet, organically grown food for restaurants, caterers, and cooks at home, along with gourmet clientele globally.
 Aeroponic, Aquaculture, Aquaponic, and Hydroponic systems will be used, along with our greenhouse outdoor plantings using Food Forestry/Permaculture growing principles.

 Tower Grow Aeroponic System Now Used at O'Hare International Airport in Chicago